-- A test scenario is based around known behaviour of an attack group (e.g. APT29). - A test scenario contains different attack stages that represent the attack group.
+- A test scenario is based around known behaviour of attackers. - A test scenario contains different attack stages that represent the attack group.
 These could be a phishing email; use of valid credentials; theft of further credentials and so on. - A test case is a combination of attack stages defined by its test scenario.
 SE Labs creates multiple variations of test cases for each test scenario.
 See Example test case ('APT-example') on page 5. - The test set is the full range of test cases, organised into appropriate scenarios.